Last updated on September 21, 2023 at 02:47 pm

 With over 300 facilities across North America, 67% of employees were deskless; driving trucks and operating warehouses, they had no access to a computer and no company email.
-A desktop-based Intranet solution was not the answer to communicating with these individuals.
+A desktop-based Intranet solution was not the answer.

 The HR team implemented an employee engagement survey that highlighted some communications gaps.
 “Our employees asked for more communications, but we didn’t want to just send them updates that they would never see.
 We wanted to send them meaningful content that they could engage with right at their fingertips through their mobile device,” explained Director of Communications JeanMarie Decker.